Eva Crane

-Eva Crane born Ethel Eva Widdowson (12 June 1912 – 6 September 2007) was a researcher and author on the subjects of bees and beekeeping.
+Eva Crane, born Ethel Eva Widdowson (12 June 1912 – 6 September 2007), was a British researcher and author on the subjects of bees and beekeeping.
 Trained as a quantum mathematician, she changed her field of interest to bees, and spent decades researching bees, traveling to more than 60 countries, often in challenging conditions.

 Early life

 Eva Crane was born Ethel Eva Widdowson in Dulwich in London to Harry and Rose (née Elphick) Widdowson on 12 June 1912.
 Her father, Thomas Henry (known as Harry), was from Grantham in Lincolnshire and moved to Battersea as a grocer's assistant and eventually owned a stationery business, whilst her mother Rose, originally from Dorking, worked as a dressmaker.
-Her sister Elsie Widdowson, who was five years older, grew up to be one of the most influential nutritionists of the twentieth century.
+Her sister, Elsie Widdowson, five years her senior, grew up to be one of the most influential nutritionists of the twentieth century.
 The family was Plymouth Brethren.